carlallanvela/account-management/README.md

 # account-management

 This is a sample application requested from ANZ Wholesale Engineering.

 This project is created using Java 8 and SpringBoot.
+Persistence is implemented using H2 in memory database.

-The APIs enables user to GET, POST and DELETE Accounts and GET, POST Transactions.
+The APIs enables user to GET, POST and DELETE Accounts and GET, POST Transactions under Accounts.

 # account-management-ui

 The frontend for this application is created for these APIs can be found on the link below.

 The frontend application is created using Angular 8.

 Please see READ ME on how to use and deploy: https://github.com/carlallanvela/account-management-ui